-Illinois institutions offer quality undergraduate and graduate degrees.
-The University of Chicago and Northwestern University, both private schools, have strong reputations for academic rigor.
-The University of Chicago is recognized nationally and internationally, and Northwestern University has garnered prestige for its programs in journalism, law, and medicine.
+Institutions within Illinois offer quality undergraduate and graduate degrees.
+The University of Chicago and Northwestern University — both private schools — have strong reputations for academic rigor.
+The University of Chicago is recognized nationally and internationally for its quality programs, while Northwestern University has garnered prestige for its programs in journalism, law, and medicine.
 UChicago offers a variety of online certificate programs and courses, and Northwestern provides online degrees and certificates.

 Illinois is also home to many respected public universities, including the University of Illinois at Chicago.
-UIC provides quality instruction with an affordable price tag and is known for its medical school and engineering and computer science programs.
+UIC provides quality instruction with an affordable price tag; its medical school, engineering, and computer science programs are all highly regarded.
 The computer science program at the University of Illinois at Urbana-Champaign also boasts a strong reputation.
 Both schools offer fully online undergraduate and graduate programs.

 Computer Science Careers in Illinois

-The largest number of computer science professionals in Illinois are located in the Chicago-Naperville-Arlington Heights area, where computer science employees average salaries of $88,870, according to the BLS.
+The largest number of computer science professionals in Illinois are located in the Chicago-Naperville-Arlington Heights area, where computer science employees earn an average salary of $88,360, according to the BLS.

 Median Salary for Computer Science Careers by Degree

-- IBM: IBM is a manufacturer and marketer of computer technology and hires computer science graduates who specialize in engineering and programming.
-IBM also employs researchers in the computer science field.
+- IBM: IBM is a manufacturer and marketer of computer technology.
+They hire computer science graduates who specialize in engineering and programming, and also employ researchers in the computer science field.

 - J.P.
-Morgan Chase & Company: This multinational bank is a top employer in Illinois and hires systems analysts and data scientists to ensure the secure functioning of business processes.
-Many large banks are currently investing in machine learning, which requires computer science specialists.
+Morgan Chase & Company: This multinational bank is a top employer in Illinois, and hires systems analysts and data scientists to ensure the secure functioning of business processes.
+Many large banks are making heavy investments in machine learning, which requires computer science specialists.

-- United Airlines: Based in Chicago, United is one of the nation’s most extensive major airlines.
-The company needs computer science professionals to manage its infrastructure of computer and information systems.
+- United Airlines: Based in Chicago, United is one of the nation’s largest major airlines.
+The company employs computer science professionals to manage its infrastructure of computer and information systems.

 Computer Science Programs in Illinois

-When researching where to earn a computer science degree, Illinois students should look for regional accreditation from the North Central Association of Colleges and Schools.
+When researching prospective computer science degrees, Illinois students should look for regional accreditation from the Higher Learning Commission.
 However, computer science programs may also hold field-specific accreditation from the Accreditation Board for Engineering and Technology (ABET).

 Professional Computer Science Organizations in Illinois

-In a constantly changing field such as computer science, students and graduates must stay apprised to the latest developments.
+In a constantly changing field like computer science, students and graduates must stay apprised of the latest developments.
 Professional organizations provide opportunities for members to network and share the latest industry news.
 Many organizations provide resources such as webinars, annual conferences, and job boards to help members develop professionally and advance their careers.